How do pensions work in Germany?

 Despite the sometimes high subsidies, we cannot advise you to take out a Riester contract in many cases.

-The Riester pension is mostly tied to the current low interest rate, as providers have to guarantee that you get at least your main sum back.
+The Riester pension is mainly tied to the current low interest rate, as providers must guarantee you get at least your principal sum back.

-This is why insurance companies in essence don't want to offer these contracts anymore and rarely do they offer them with adequate upside.
-Even when interest increase, the money earned will first go to offset the relatively high cost.
+This is why insurance companies, in essence, don't want to offer these contracts anymore, and rarely do they offer them with adequate upside.
+Even when interest increases, the money earned will first go to offset the relatively high cost.

-And to top things off, the pension you receive in the payout phase is taxable and subject to a so-called pension factor ('Rentenfaktor' in German).
+To top things off, the pension you receive in the payout phase is taxable and subject to a so-called pension factor ('Rentenfaktor' in German).
 We will spare you the details here, but it means that insurance companies pay only about 65 % of what you have paid in when you have an average current life expectancy!
-This is a dismal outcome as you don't get back your nominal savings, let alone be protected by inflation.
-Hence only if the subsidies are really big (e.g. you have 3 children) is it worth it.
-Below we show how homeowners can get around this and avoid this huge Rentenfaktor "tax" in retirement.
+This is a dismal outcome, as you don't get back your nominal savings, let alone be protected by inflation.
+Hence, only if the subsidies are huge (e.g., you have three children), it is worth it.
+Below, we show how homeowners can get around this and avoid this huge Rentenfaktor “tax” in retirement.

 The best way to make your Riester-Rente profitable

 Your best (and usually only) option for using Riester sensibly is the so-called 'Wohn-Riester'.
 The Wohn-Riester is a specific use of the Riester pension.
-It just means you use the proceeds for paying your mortgage or investing in a home, more precisely in the purchase, construction, or age-appropriate renovation of a property.
-Some providers offer special Riester home savings contracts (known as 'Riester-Bausparvertrag' in German) that you can only use for this purchase, but we would not normally recommend this.
+It just means you use the proceeds to pay your mortgage or invest in a home, more precisely in the purchase, construction, or age-appropriate renovation of a property.
+Some providers offer special Riester home savings contracts (known as 'Riester-Bausparvertrag' in German) that you can only use for this purchase, but we would not usually recommend this.

-We do recommend using your Wohn-Riester at the latest right before retirement to pay off (part of) your mortgage.
-This way you save on interest payments, and avoid the huge "Rentenfaktor" tax (see above) implied by having the Riester paid out gradually and partially in retirement.
-With interest rates higher you can also use any Riester savings to immediately lower your mortgage, or when your interest rate reset is coming up – i.e. at the end of your fixed interest period.
+We recommend using your Wohn-Riester right before retirement to pay off (part of) your mortgage.
+This way, you save on interest payments and avoid the vast “Rentenfaktor” tax (see above) implied by having the Riester paid out gradually and partially in retirement.
+With interest rates higher, you can also use any Riester savings to lower your mortgage immediately or when your interest rate reset is coming up – i.e., at the end of your fixed interest period.

 The further good news is that:

-1. You can use it for any own home in the EU.
+1. You can use it for any home in the EU.

 2. You can sell your home and transfer your investment to a new home.

-3. You can avoid any normal tax by owning your home till the age of 85.
-If you sell your home before that, without buying a new one, you will just have to pay the normal tax, and don't need to repay your subsidy.
+3. You can avoid any regular tax by owning your home until the age of 85.
+If you sell your home before that, without buying a new one, you will have to pay the standard tax and don't need to repay your subsidy.

 Note that when you pay off your mortgage earlier than in retirement, you will implicitly pay 2 % interest on the Wohn-Riester amount you put in your home.
 In other words, your Riester balance that you would have to pay tax on in retirement will grow by 2 %.
-If the return on your Riester plus 2% is less than your mortgage rate, it makes sense to immediately use Riester assets to pay off your mortgage.
-If you plan to own your home until at least the age of 85 you don’t pay any tax anyhow, and then it pays already if the return on your Riester is less than your mortgage rate (which it virtually always is).
+If the return on your Riester plus 2 % is less than your mortgage rate, it makes sense to use Riester's assets to pay off your mortgage immediately.
+If you plan to own your home until at least the age of 85, you don’t pay any tax anyhow, and then it pays already if the return on your Riester is less than your mortgage rate (which it virtually always is).

-Note that you can use your Riester also as a downpayment for your home purchase.
+You can also use your Riester as a down payment for your home purchase.
 We can calculate if that makes sense for you.

 Rürup pension: A poor choice despite tax advantages

-Rürup-Rente (or officially: 'Basisrente') is a pension designed for those that are not or not sufficiently covered by the public pension.
-Mainly it should ensure a basic provision for the self-employed in old age.
-It is therefore often referred to as a basic pension.
-But like the Riester pension, this originally good approach is now a losing proposition due to high costs both in the savings and in the payout phase and low returns.
+Rürup-Rente (or officially: 'Basisrente') is a pension designed for those not sufficiently covered by the public pension.
+Mainly, it should ensure a basic provision for the self-employed in old age.
+It is, therefore, often referred to as a basic pension.
+But like the Riester pension, this originally good approach is now a losing proposition due to high costs in the savings and payout phase and low returns.
 We, therefore, suggest using alternatives.

 Who can get a Rürup contract?

-The basic pension, better known as the Rürup pension, was introduced to provide a basic pension similar to the public pension for self-employed and freelancers in particular.
-But Rürup pension is not restricted to these occupational groups, in principle, they are open to all taxpayers in Germany.
+The basic pension, better known as the Rürup pension, was introduced to provide a basic pension similar to the public pension for self-employed and freelancers.
+However, the Rürup pension is not restricted to these occupational groups; in principle, it is open to all taxpayers in Germany.
 For example, as a public pension-paying employed person, you can use the Rürup up to the maximum of your public pension contribution.

 Types of Rürup pension

 Classic pension insurance gives you a 100 percent payout guarantee.
-Unfortunately, because this type is linked to the extremely low guaranteed interest rate, you are also assured of a minimal return.
+Unfortunately, because this type is linked to the extremely low guaranteed interest rate, you are assured of a minimal return.
 Note that for Rürup, in contrast to Riester, the guarantee is after cost.
-This means that if your return is just the 0,25 % guaranteed interest, and the cost is 2 %, you are not even getting your nominal contributions back.
+If your return is just the 0,25 % guaranteed interest, and the cost is 2 %, you are not even getting your nominal contributions back.

-The same applies to the second type of pension insurance: the new-classical options, that have guarantees on part of the investments.
-These may seem attractive but de facto have very low returns, as the negative/low net return on the guaranteed part drags down the overall return, and should be avoided as well.
+The same applies to the second type of pension insurance: the new-classical options with guarantees on part of the investments.
+These may seem attractive but have very low returns, as the negative/low net return on the guaranteed part drags down the overall return and should be avoided as well.

-The only option we can recommend to even consider are the plans where you directly and fully invest in low-cost stock ETFs.
+The only option we can recommend even considering is the plans where you directly and fully invest in low-cost stock ETFs.

 Tax advantages with Rürup pension

-The state subsidy of the Rürup pension takes place via tax benefits.
-The contributions you pay in during the savings phase are mostly tax-deductible.
-Currently, 94 % of the contributions are tax-deductible, but the percentage increases annually so that it will be 100 % by 2025.
-The tax benefits are capped at 25.639 € for single persons and 51.278 € for married persons per year.
+Tax benefits fund the state subsidy of the Rürup pension.
+The contributions you make during the savings phase are now fully tax-deductible.
+It was initially expected that 100% of contributions would be tax-deductible only by 2025, but they are already fully deductible now.
+The tax benefits are capped at 29.344 € for single individuals and 58.688 € for married people per year.

 Unfortunately, the disadvantages outweigh these tax advantages.